tollwerk/TYPO3-ext-tw_eprivacy/README.md

 `plugin.tx_tweprivacy_eprivacy.settings.showDialog` and including `lib.ePrivacyDialog` by yourself.

 Please note that for accessibility reasons you should place the dialog as first content inside the `<body>`-tag.

+## Third-Party cookies

+[Third-party cookies](https://developer.mozilla.org/en-US/docs/Web/Privacy/Third-party_cookies) which belong to other domains can not be deleted by this extension once they were set!
+Such cookies could be set by embedding Google Maps or some other external service with a `<iframe`>-element.

+You can still create Cookie records that belong to a "Needs consent"-Subject for such cases.
+Check if consent was given by the user before rendering the actual code or content element that will trigger the creation of the third-party cookie.
+You can use the TypoScript condition or the access option for content elements to do this.

+Don't forget to check `Is third-party cookie` for the Cookie record so the extension can show a corresponding warning to the user.